Buckhorn State Park

 Make your way around the Ranger Rick Geocache trail with one of the GPS units that can be checked out at the park office.

 Hike the new Glacial Lake Trail and imagine what the sand dune area looked like after the Glacial Lake Wisconsin receded over 15,000 years ago.
 Did you know the area’s bluffs were once islands in the lake?
 Explore the entire park and learn about the history of farms and towns before the lake was created.
 Did you know there is a farm and silo submerged in the middle of Castle Rick Lake?
 Ask a local on how to find it while boating.

 A 300-foot swimming beach with a sandy bottom is located on the eastern side of the park.
 Swimming is unsupervised.

 Camping options range from 42 secluded backpack sites on or near the waterfront to eight family campsites for tents and pop-up trailers and three group sites for up to 40 people each.
-Toilet facilities are available, but campers and day trippers should bring their own supply of drinking water.
+Backpackers can use one of the carts provided to haul gear anywhere from a 100-yard walk to 1.2 miles Toilet facilities are available, but campers and day trippers should bring their own supply of drinking water.
 Some sites are suitable for people with disabilities.

-As at other Wisconsin state campgrounds, there is a reservation fee of $9.65.
-Nightly camping fees per site are $18 for state residents and $23 for non-residents.
+As at other Wisconsin state campgrounds, there is a reservation fee of about $10.
+Nightly camping fees vary depending on the date.
+Per site rates are approximately $20 for state residents and $25 for non-residents.
 Sites with electricity are $10 more.

 The Yellow River State Wildlife Area adjacent to the park on the northwest side.
 The Necedah National Wildlife Refuge is just 9 miles north of the park.